Technical Committee

 Technical Committee is presently composed of the three Principal Investigators (PIs) and other strategically appointed members who work closely with the secretariat and offer technical advice.

-Dzodzi Tsikata is a Professor of Development Sociology and Director of the Institute of African Studies (IAS), University of Ghana.
+Dzodzi Tsikata is a Distinguished Research Professor of Development Studies at SOAS, University of London and an Adjunct Professor at the Institute of African Studies (IAS) at the University of Ghana.
+She is the immediate past Director of the IAS (2016-2022), and was a Research Professor of Development Sociology at the Institute of Statistical, Social and Economic Research (ISSER) at the University of Ghana.
 Her research for the last 30 years has been in the areas of gender and development policies and practices, agrarian change and rural livelihoods, the labour relations of the informal economy, and social policy.
-Her publications include edited books (with Ruth Hall and Ian Scoones) Africa’s Land Rush: Implications for Rural Livelihoods and Agrarian Change (Boydell and Brewer Ltd; 2015).
+Her recent publications include, with Dzifa Torvikey, “COVID-19 and Africa: A Synthesis of 12 Country Studies”, published by the INCLUDE Knowledge Platform (2021) and with Joanna Bourke Martignoni, Christophe Gironde, Christophe Golay and Elisabeth Prügl, an edited book, “Agricultural Commercialization, Gender Equality and the Right to Food: Insights from Ghana and Cambodia”, Routledge, Taylor, and Francis (2023).
 She was the first coordinator of the Ghana Social Development Outlook, a biennial publication of the Institute of Statistical, Social and Economic Research (ISSER), University of Ghana.

 Professor Nana Akua Anyidoho is the Director of the Centre for Social Policy Studies, and Associate Professor, Institute of Statistical, Social and Economic Research (ISSER), both of the University of Ghana.
 Her background is primarily in developmental psychology and social policy, with additional training in statistics, economics and African Studies, and in both qualitative and quantitative methodologies.
 She is especially interested in how young people and women, as marginalized social groups, respond to globalized and neoliberalizing policy structures in their struggles for social and economic rights.